SuzyAdel/Machine_Learning_Intern/README.md

-# Mentorness-intern
+# Mentorness-internship
-MIP-ML-10 , Putting my skills to the test with hands-on projects and exercises tailored to reinforce key concepts and build practical experience.
-From basic algorithms to real-world applications.
+Hands-on projects and exercises tailored to reinforce key concepts and build practical experience.
+From basic algorithms to real-world applications of machine learning .